No Bake Peanut Butter Balls With Rice Krispies

 I do have one son who is allergic to peanuts.
 When I make peanut butter balls, I make sure he’s not in the kitchen.

-You can replace the peanut butter with Nutella.
-Use the same process, and it works great!
+You can replace the peanut butter with Nutella and create Nutella balls with Rice Krispies!
+Yes!
+Use the same process, and it works great.
 I always make a batch of those for him.
 I mark them with white chocolate on top or you could also dip them in white chocolate.
 Use white Almond Bark and white Ghirardelli chips.

 For those of you who are trying to cut the sugar, this is not the recipe for you.
 I thought about creating a low-sugar recipe for peanut butter balls and just couldn’t do it.
 They are a tradition, and I only make these once a year for a reason!
 (Plus, I give most of them away!)